Evohunt/Safe-String-Manipulation/README.md

     ```
     blanca
     ```
-    If the character can't be found inside the given string the function will return a null value
+    If the string can't be found inside the given string the function will return a null value